digidem/mapeo-mobile/README.md

 ### Compile

-- Execute `./build-rnnodeapp.sh` as a bash script to compile the Node.js background project.
+- Execute `npm run build-rnnodeapp` to compile the Node.js background project.
 It should create the folder `./rnnodeapp`
-- `react-native run-android --variant=appDebug` will compile the Android/Java project and install the APK on the USB-connected device
+- `npm run android` will compile the Android/Java project and install the APK on the USB-connected device

 ### Benchmarks and low-level tests